 Today I want to dedicate this post to my mom, not only because I love her more than chocolate (and I really LOVE chocolate) but because yesterday was her birthday and I would not be the woman I am today without her.

 Mom I love you because even on my weakest day you are my strength.

-I love you because when i’m craving something sweet you’ll jump in the car with me and drive half way across the city just to keep me company on the car ride.
+I love you because when i’m craving something sweet you’ll jump in the car with me and drive half way across the city just to keep me company.

-I love you because no matter what decisions i’ve made in my life (and believe there have been some doozy’s) you’ve always been my cheerleader and my biggest supporter.
+I love you because no matter what decisions i’ve made in my life (and believe me there have been some doozy’s) you’ve always been my cheerleader and my biggest support.

 I love you because I don’t know of any other mom that could possibly be more proud of her children (she brags about us to everyone but I secretly love it) I think even our mailman thinks i’m great.

 And I love you because you are molding me into a strong, confident, beautiful woman inside and out.

 I only hope that one day I can be half the woman that you are.

 And nothing says “Happy Birthday” like a lemon berry trifle with coconut whipped cream.